umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Licensing/index.md

 ---
-meta.Title: "Umbraco Plumber Licensing" meta.Description: "Here you can find information about how to use a license with Umbraco Plumber"
+meta.Title: "Umbraco Plumber Licensing"
+description: "Here you can find information about how to use a license with Umbraco Plumber"
 versionFrom: 8.0.0
 versionTo: 10.0.0
 ---